orbeon/orbeon-forms-doc/form-builder/container-settings.md

 ### Formulas

-- **Visibility:** Boolean expression specifying whether the section or grid is visible.
-    - If this field is left blank, then the section or grid is always visible, unless an enclosing section is not visible.
-    - Otherwise, it is visible only if the result of the Boolean expression is `true()`.
+- **Visibility:** Specifies whether the section or grid is visible.
+This can be either "Yes" (default), "No", or an XPath formula, in which case the section or grid is visible only if the formula evaluates to `true()`.
-- **Read-Only:** Boolean expression specifying whether the section or grid is read-only (not editable).
-    - If this field is left blank, then the section or grid is editable unless an enclosing section is read-only.
+- **Read-Only:** Specifies whether the section or grid is read-only (not editable).
+This can be either "Yes", "No" (default), or an XPath formula, in which case the section or grid is editable only if the formula evaluates to `false()`.

-    - Otherwise, it is editable only if the result of the Boolean expression is `false()`.
+For a section or grid to be visible or editable, all enclosing sections/grids must be visible or editable as well.

 XPath expressions are described in more details in [Formulas](formulas.md).